nyc-sea-lions-2016/Incase_Frontend/README.md

 ## Summary
 An IOS app, that shows users a searchable list of businesses they pass throughout the day in order to help them find places they may have missed.
 Check out our Ruby on Rails backend server which acts like an API for our IOS app.
-[ICYMI(In Case You Missed It)](https://github.com/nyc-sea-lions-2016/ICYMI_backend)
+[ICYMI(In Case You Missed It) Server](https://github.com/nyc-sea-lions-2016/ICYMI_backend)

 ## Technologies/APIs